What We’re Doing

 Clean Energy Implementation Plan (View PDF)

-Salt Lake City and Rocky Mountain Power are committed to cooperatively seeking and implementing energy solutions that reduce emissions and align with community values of local residents and businesses.
+As part of the Climate Positive SLC goals, Salt Lake City and Rocky Mountain Power are committed to cooperatively seeking and implementing energy solutions that reduce emissions and align with community values of local residents and businesses.
 Mayor Jackie Biskupski and Rocky Mountain Power CEO Cindy Crane signed a Clean Energy Cooperation Statement in August 2016 detailing goals, timing and scope for this vision.

 Read the full plan here.